milutinke/MCC.js/docs/Commands.md

 ## - `GetOnlinePlayersWithUUID`

 **Description:**

-Get a list of online players on the server with their nicknames and UUIDs
+Get a list of online players on the server with their nicknames and UUIDs.

 **Parameters:**